isomerpages/mccy-cpro/index.md

 ---
 layout: homepage
 title: CPRO
-description: Crisis Preparedness for Religious Organisation
+description: Welcome to the official website of Crisis Preparedness for Religious Organisations (CPRO).
 image: /images/isomer-logo.svg
 permalink: /
 notification: 'COVID-19: From 13 Feb 2023, the DORSCON level has been lowered to